mike-trout/employees-service/README.md

 -f https://raw.githubusercontent.com/mike-trout/employees-service/master/employees-service.yaml
 ```

-The service is exposed as a `ClusterIp`.
+The service is exposed as a `NodePort`.

 You must set up the `regcred` secret on your Kubernetes cluster to be able to pull the `store/softwareag/adabas-ce:6.7.0` image from the Docker Hub private repository.
 See the [official Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry) for details.